Rule #1 Finance Blog

 Are you confident that your retirement will last?

 The truth is, for millions of people approaching retirement, it won’t…and that’s a scary thought.
 Fortunately, there is a way to make your retirement fund work for you and have enough to retire in 20 years, even if you think that it’s too late to start.
 Read more.

 There is a common belief amongst many financial pundits that all you need to do to get rich is look at the small things you spend your money on every day and see whether you could redirect that spending to yourself.
-Putting aside as little as a few dollars a day for your future rather Read more.
+Putting aside as little as a few dollars a day for your future rather than spending it on little purchases such as lattes, bottled water, magazines and so on, can really make a difference between accumulating wealth and living paycheck to paycheck.
+Read more.

 Here's another recent comment from the Phil Town blog, dated July 22: I am a real rookie, and novice and have a quick question.
 With an income trust (YPO.Un) is distributable cash per share (payments made monthly per share -dividends?) the same thing as earnings per share?
 Thanks Mitch Phil Town's answer: Mitch, Cash flow Read more.

 For those of you managing your funds with long-term tools: